OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 Temporary Admission is supposed to be paperless, so why is documentation needed?

 Unfortunately, the paperless entry and exit procedure has created a common misunderstanding that an operator is not required to present relevant documentation to prove TA compliance upon request from customs.
 Only the entry and exit are supposed to be paperless, but the operator must continuously live up to the preconditions of TA, handle the limitations correctly, and be able to document these at any time, even if flights are just in and out of the EU with only one visited destination.
 Correct documentation proving TA compliance is a make-or-break issue during customs ramp checks, and the so-called Supporting Document (if used upon entry) does not prove TA compliance alone.
-The lack of relevant documentation has stopped or grounded several aircraft over the years.

 How TA works